NuVotifier/NuVotifier/README.markdown

 ## Protocol Documentation

+This documentation is for server lists that wish to add Votifier support.

-A connection is made to the Votifier server, and immediately Votifier will send its version in the following packet:
+A connection is made to the Votifier server by the server list, and immediately Votifier will send its version in the following packet:

     "VOTIFIER VERSION <version>"

-Votifier then expects a 256 byte RSA encrypted block, with the following format:
+Votifier then expects a 256 byte RSA encrypted block (the public key should be obtained by the Votifier user), with the following format:

     byte <opcode> 128
 	string <serviceName>